thecodecousins/thecodecousins/CONTRIBUTE.md

 There are 3 fields that you can provide in your author data file:

 - name: self-explanatory 😁😆
+- img: your profile picture (also use your Github handle for naming), can be put inside `/static` folder and referred from root of TheCodeCousins site (i.e. location `/static/stanleynguyen.jpg`, referred as `/stanleynguyen.jpg` in author data file)
 - url: link to your online profile
 - bio: short intro of yourself, please keep it under 50 characters